 - Empty the dustbin reguraly and do not store flammable material in the dustbin.
 Leaving material behind in the dustbin will dry out and can catch on fire more easily.

 Where dust is being sucked up, there is a chance that static electricity will be generated.
 This is caused by dust rubbing against the inside walls of, for example, a vacuum hose or filter thereby creating friction.
 This friction gives the dust a different electrical charge than the surface on which it rubs.
 The extent to which static electricity is built up highly dependents on the material that is being sucked up.
 For example, sucking up plastic chips generates more static electricity than, for example, your ordinary wood chips.
 From a safety point of view, it may sometimes be necessary to reduce or prevent the build-up of static electricity.
 For instance, when dust is sucked up that is highly flammable or when dust is being sucked up in rooms with combustible fumes.

 The build-up of static electricity can easily be reduced by grounding those parts that can generate static elecricity:

-- A dustbin made out of steel can easily be grounded.
+- A dustbin made out of metal can easily be grounded.

-- A metal cyclone filter can also be easily be grounded.
+- A metal cyclone filter can also easily be grounded.

-For more information about static electricity and how it can be prevented, you can consult the following information:
+For more information about static electricity and how it can be reduced, you can consult the following information:

 Whether you need to ground your cyclone filter system or not depends on your specific situation.
-For example, we do not ground our filter systems and do not experience any problems with static electricity other than some fine wood powder dust (router dust) sticking to the inside and outside of the dustbin.
 If you want to be sure, we recommend that you ground your complete cyclone filter system.